luzpaz/FreeCAD-dependencies/README.md

 Open an issue on their [Github repo](https://github.com/lukesampson/scoop/issues)

 ### solus
 Open an issue on their [Phabricator](https://dev.getsol.us/maniphest/)
+Make sure to follow their [guidelines](https://getsol.us/articles/packaging/request-a-package/en/)

 ### vcpkg
 C++ Library Manager for Windows, Linux, and MacOS